nhn/tui.calendar/docs/en/apis/theme.md

 The default value of `headerHeight` is `31`, and the default value of `footerHeight` is `null`.

-⚠️ If the attribute value is `null`, the header or footer is not displayed.
+⚠️ If the property value is `null`, the header or footer is not displayed.

 | Default                                                          | Example                                                        |
 | ---------------------------------------------------------------- | -------------------------------------------------------------- |